 Georgia is committed to the Vienna Convention for the Protection of the Ozone Layer and the Montreal Protocol on Substances that Deplete the Ozone Layer since signing in 1996 and 2000 respectively.
 The country has already succeeded in reducing the consumption of most harmful ozone depleting substances - Chlorofluorocarbons (CFCs) and Hydrochlorofluorocarbons (HCFCs).
 UNDP continues its assistance in introducing a two-staged HCFC Phase out Management Plan (HPMP).

 What We Do

-We assist Georgia to fulfill the Montreal Protocol schedule in phasing out HCFCs and to revise the national legislation related to the consumption of harmful substances.
-The HCFCs consumption in Georgia froze in 2013, and will be reduced by 10% and 35% in 2015 and 2020 respectively.
+With funds form the Multi-Lateral Fund to the Montreal Protocol, UNDP assists Georgia to fulfill the Montreal Protocol schedule in phasing out HCFCs and to revise the national legislation related to the consumption of harmful substances.
+The HCFCs consumption in Georgia froze in 2013 and will be reduced by 10% and 35% in 2015 and 2020 respectively.

 Some results so far

 - The consumption of HCFCs 142b was phased out four years earlier than anticipated date.